 There is a limit as to the number of boxes which are present on the Form 5498 (IRA Contributions) to be used to inform the IRS and the taxpayer that a taxpayer has made various types of IRA contributions.
-There are standard contributions and then there are special contributions such as postponed contributions, late rollover contributions and repayment contributions.
+There are standard contributions and then there are special contributions such as postponed contributions, late rollover contributions, qualified plan loan offsets and repayment contributions.